 Projects in ionospheric radar signal processing for students with ECE 310 and 313 background.

-I am looking for motivated undergraduate students to join my group.
-Email firstname.lastname@example.org if you want to do research in computer architecture, reconfigurable computing, or hardware/software interface.
+I am always looking for motivated and exceptional undergraduate students to join my group.
+Email firstname.lastname@example.org if you want to do research in computer architecture.
 See our research/publications pages (http://passat.crhc.uiuc.edu) for a sampling of our research.
 Please attach your CV as well.